Tips for Facing Language Barriers: Studying Abroad in Europe

 img_3925

-Fully immersing yourself in a different culture for a few months is an incredible experience, but one of the hardest things to deal with when living abroad can be the language barrier.
+Fully immersing yourself in a different culture for a few months is an incredible experience, but one of the hardest things to deal with when living and studying abroad can be the language barrier.
 It really depends on the country you’re going to and on the size of the city you’re staying in, but lucky for us, most people, especially in Europe, speak English!

 I studied abroad in Paris, France, and wanted to give some tips on how I dealt with the language barrier abroad!
 There are definitely a lot of stereotypes about Parisians disliking Americans, but it really depends on the people!
 I generally found that younger people were excited to practice their English, but older people preferred to speak French.